microsoft/qsharp/vscode/README.md

 # Q# Language Support for VS Code

-_This extension is an unstable product that is still under active development.
+_This is a development build and may be unstable.
 We do not recommend relying on this in production environments._

-This extension brings rich Q# language support to VSCode.
-Develop, build, and run your Q# code from VSCode either locally on simulators, or by submitting a job to Azure Quantum.
+This extension brings rich Q# language support to VS Code.
+Develop, build, and run your Q# code from VS Code either locally on simulators, or by submitting a job to Azure Quantum.

 ## Features